North Fork Championship

-The North Fork Championship is a whitewater kayaking extreme race located on the North Fork of the Payette River, just north of Banks, Idaho.
+The North Fork Championship was a whitewater kayaking extreme race located on the North Fork of the Payette River, just north of Banks, Idaho.
 The North Fork of the Payette River is one of the most well known class V rivers in the world, most notably for the extremely continuous big water.
 The first race was held in 2012 and has become an annual race.
-The North Fork Championship, or NFC, on or around the second weekend in June and brings the best whitewater kayakers from around the world to race down the infamous rapid called “Jacob’s Ladder”.
-The NFC is unique in the sense that it takes an extremely dangerous and difficult rapid, and forces the racers to make different maneuvers in the rapid that are very challenging and that they wouldn’t normally choose to run.
+The North Fork Championship, or NFC, on or around the second weekend in June and brings the best whitewater kayakers from around the world to race down the infamous rapid called “Jacob's Ladder”.
+The NFC is unique in the sense that it takes an extremely dangerous and difficult rapid, and forces the racers to make different maneuvers in the rapid that are very challenging and that they wouldn't normally choose to run.
 After just one year, American Canoe and Kayak named the North Fork Championship as the 2013 Sanctioned Event of the Year, since then it has attracted even more top level kayakers from around the globe.

 Race Format

 Elite Race

 The main event of the weekend on Saturday is the Elite Race on Jacobs Ladder.
-To race down Jacob’s Ladder, one must be invited in one of three different ways: take top 5 in the Expert Race (the qualifier), be previously voted in as one of 15 racers by The Trick Force, or be part of The Trick Force (the top 10 finishers in the previous years race).
-The be voted in, paddlers must submit an application, stating why they believe they are capable of racing, as well as why they should be invited.
+To race down Jacob's Ladder, one must be invited in one of three different ways: take top 5 in the Expert Race (the qualifier), be previously voted in as one of 15 racers by The Trick Force, or be part of The Trick Force (the top 10 finishers in the previous years race).
+To be voted in, paddlers must submit an application, stating why they believe they are capable of racing, as well as why they should be invited.

 The Elite Race is an extreme slalom time trial.
 Each racer goes down the course one at a time to have the fastest time, while also navigating around “gates” that are determined by the organizers to make the racers do challenging and difficult maneuvers.
 Failure to go on the correct side of the gate results in a 50-second penalty, and touching the gate results in a 5-second penalty.
 Each racer gets 2 runs down the course, and the fastest time is recorded for the results.

 Expert Race

 The Expert Race serves as the race that allows anyone that is capable of paddling the whitewater.
 It is held down on the S-Turn Rapid, located on the "Upper 5" section on the North Fork.
 This race was previously held on the "Lower 5" section of the river during the first few years.
-S-Turn is a class V rapid, but more manageable for a wider variety of people compared to Jacob’s Ladder.
+S-Turn is a class V rapid, but more manageable for a wider variety of people compared to Jacob's Ladder.
 Over 150 racers go one at a time to have the fastest raw time.
 Motivation can be to just get out and race, beat their friends, or try and qualify for the Elite Race.